fleschutz/PowerShell/Misc/FAQ.md

 How to get the PowerShell Scripts?
 ----------------------------------
-Git users simply execute:
+Git users do execute:
 ```
 $ git clone https://github.com/fleschutz/PowerShell
 ```

-otherwise download it from:
+otherwise simply download it from:

 https://github.com/fleschutz/PowerShell/archive/master.zip